 If your skin is particularly dull and lackluster, there is an aptly-named Brightening treatment that contains Vitamin C to target brown spots and sun damage, as well as hyperpigmentation.

 Lastly, if acne or acne scarring is your concern then the 'Acne and Acne Scarring' treatment targets the excess oil in the skin and tackles the scarring with a deeper exfoliation using varying strengths of the peel.

 Considering the HydraFacial is less hands-on and more machine-based, it was surprisingly relaxing.
 I could feel myself drifting off as the machine whirred away and the therapist ran the nozzle over my face during each phase.
 Once the facial had finished I hopped off the bed and the therapist presented me with a flask of murky water.
-The facial uses pressurized water throughout to flush out the pores and the H2O that had been used during my treatment was now sat in the flask and in it was all the debris, dirt and blackheads that had been in my pores.
+The facial uses pressurized water throughout to flush out the pores, and the H2O that had been used during my treatment now sat in the flask filled with all the debris, dirt, and blackheads that had been in my pores.
 So gross, yet so addictive to look at.
 My skepticism that this wouldn't be as effective as manual extraction was instantly dispelled as I peered into the flask on the table.